dell/csm-docs/content/docs/getting-started/installation/openshift/powerscale/csmoperator/_index.md

    ```
 <br>

-6. Make sure all the parent directoty of the base path has permission 755
+6. Make sure all the parent directory of the base path has permission 755

 <br>